henri/spb/README.md

 > <sub> NOTE : With each browser instance being independently configurable ; you may choose to setup each browser instance with a focus on that specific task.
-As an example, in your Claude browser instance setting each new tab or window could jump you into a new chat.
-The key idea is you are able to set each instance up in a way which works well for you with regards that specific task.<br></sub>
+For example : within your Claude browser instance opening a new tab or new window could start a brand new web chat.
+The key take away is you are able to configure each instance in a way which works well for you for that specific task.<br></sub>

 If you want to further isolate these sessions from one and other.
 It is possible to run SPB on remote machine(s), within a virtual machine(s) or within [separate name spaces](https://github.com/henri/spb/tree/main/350.extras) (depending on your operating system).